What is Worship like?

 Sounds pretty formal...

 Some elements of worship are formal.
-The pastor wears a chasuble/robes.
+The pastor wears a chasuble and other robes/vestments.
 The altar is decorated with paraments/cloths that reflect the colors of the church season.
 Those that are able sit and stand at various points of the liturgy.
 However, that doesn’t mean we are stuffy or that you are expected to dress formally to attend.
 We want everyone to be comfortable.
 Come as you are!